-Christian faith in history inspires building great things - from cathedrals to cures, St. Ephraim's hymns to St. Theresa's Interior Castle, the Pietà to gospel choirs in New Orleans.
+Scholars have observed that religious traditions inspire beautiful art throughout the world.
+In this IKON® interdisciplinary course, Christian faith is explored in relation to the creation of beauty - from cathedrals to cures, St. Ephraim's hymns to St. Theresa's Interior Castle, the Pietà to gospel choirs in New Orleans.